zlabjp/nghttpx-ingress-lb/README.md

 with `--http3` flag.
-The controller will create and maintain a Secret, specified by `--quic-keying-materials-secret` flag, which contains QUIC keying materials in the same namespace as the controller Pod.  nghttpx listens on UDP port specified by `--nghttpx-https-port` flag.
+The controller will create and maintain a Secret, specified by `--quic-keying-materials-secret` flag, which contains QUIC keying materials in the same namespace as the controller Pod.
+The controller maintains the secret as a whole, and it should not be altered by an external tool or user. nghttpx listens on UDP port specified by `--nghttpx-https-port` flag.

 HTTP/3 requires writing Secret and extra capabilities to load eBPF program.
 For writing Secret, you might need to add the following